 From now on we will refer to the bases $(\mu_i, \lambda_i)$ as the \emph{Seifert framing}, and to the bases $(\mu_i,l_i)$ as the \emph{canonical framing}.
-Unless otherwise stated we use Seifert framings.
-Moreover, we will always suppose $n>1$, because when $n=1$ the only links obtained in this way are the Hopf links and we are interested in hyperbolic links.

-\begin{rem} In the following lemma, and also later in the section, we construct branched surfaces by considering \emph{oriented} arcs in the fiber surface $S$ and then by attaching discs as in Section \ref{subsec: constructing branched surfaces}.
-We will always coorient the discs with the following convention: we orient them so that the orientations on their boundaries induce the given orientation on the arcs and then we use the orientation of the ambient manifold to coorient them.
-Analogously, the coorientation of the fiber $S$ is obtained by using the orientation of $S$ and of the ambient manifold.

-A good way to keep in mind the cusps directions of branched surfaces constructed in the way is the following: looking at the positive side of $S$, the cusps directions point to the right along the arcs $\alpha$ and $\beta$ with respect to their orientations and point to the left along the oriented arcs $h(\alpha)$ and $h(\beta)$ with respect to their orientations.
+Notice that it follows from Equation \eqref{eq: cambio coefficienti} that the longitudes given by the Seifert framing do not depend on the choice of the Seifert surface.
+Unless otherwise stated we use Seifert framings; \item we will always suppose $n>1$, because when $n=1$ the only links obtained in this way are the Hopf links and we are interested in hyperbolic links; \item we construct branched surfaces by considering \emph{oriented} arcs in the fiber surface $S$ and then by attaching product discs as in Section \ref{subsec: constructing branched surfaces}.
+We will always co-orient the discs in the following way: we orient them so that the orientations on their boundaries induce the given orientation on the arcs and then we use the orientation of the ambient manifold to co-orient them.
+Analogously, the co-orientation of the fiber $S$ is obtained by using the orientation of $S$ and of the ambient manifold.
+A good way to keep in mind the cusps directions of branched surfaces constructed in the way is the following: looking at the positive side of $S$, the cusps directions is pointing right along the arcs $\alpha$ and $\beta$ with respect to their orientations and is pointing left along the oriented arcs $h(\alpha)$ and $h(\beta)$ with respect to their orientations.